emacsorphanage/dart-mode/README.md

 Sometimes there's just too much documentation to fit down there, or you want to keep the documentation open as you're working.
 In that case, you can run `C-u C-c ?` instead to open the information in a new window to read at your leisure.

+### Navigation

+When your cursor is on an identifier, you can press `C-c C-g` to go to the exact location that identifier was originally defined.
+This can even take you to the Dart SDK's sources, or to packages that your library imports.
+Be careful when you're there, though: any edits may corrupt your package cache!